ZiY1/CCNY-CCVCL-Missile-Project/README.md

 ## ChangeLog
 ### Jun 28
 - Tried to follow the Perception Tutorial in their github but found out that there were some essential files missing that were missing.
 So instead of guessing which files are missing, I recreated it and tested some of the scenes to make sure everything was in order.
+- Also, there is a Perception folder where I started their github tutorial.
 ### Jun 24
 - Combined Kelvin's work with mine.
 - testing out a new smoke trail with lighting effects for a more realistic rocket engine